SAP/cloud-security-services-integration-library/spring-xsuaa/README.md

 ### [Optional] Audit Logging
 In case you have implemented a central Exception Handler as described with [Baeldung Tutorial: Error Handling for REST with Spring](https://www.baeldung.com/exception-handling-for-rest-with-spring) you may want to emit logs to the audit log service in case of `AccessDeniedException`s.

-Alternativly there are also various options provided with `Spring.io`.
+Alternatively, there are also various options provided with `Spring.io`.
 For example, you can integrate SAP audit log service with Spring Boot Actuator audit framework as described [here](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready-auditing).

 ## Troubleshooting

-In case you face issues, [file an issue on Github](https://github.com/SAP/cloud-security-xsuaa-integration/issues/new) and provide these details:
+In case you face issues, [file an issue on GitHub](https://github.com/SAP/cloud-security-services-integration-library/issues/new/choose) and provide these details:
 - security related dependencies, get maven dependency tree with `mvn dependency:tree`
 - [debug logs](#increase-log-level-to-debug)